 So now we have my diesel engine clattering away on low load, which is costing money in fuel and also maintenance as diesels do not like being run at light loads.
 The cylinders get glazed up and injectors get fouled and so it goes on.
 I hear many who cite not having a generator because it is extra maintenance, but an oil change every 6 months?
 Really!
 Some I have met also are fixated on the possibility it might fail.
 Check out boat generator installation information.

 Back to the question about why?
 Many folk say its because they want to run air conditioning.
-But given they run it only very occasionally I am not sure all that expense and weight of the AC and the genset is not economical sensible, but that’s just me, just saying!
-I want to run my genset to recharge batteries via a good battery charger.
+But given they run it only very occasionally I am not sure all that expense and weight of the AC and boat diesel generators are economically sensible, but that’s just me, just saying!
+Many want to run boat diesel generators to recharge batteries via a good battery charger.
 I am happy to add the extra resistive load of the hot water heater as well.
-What else? well while AC power is on, I am also charging my various devices, but I also prefer to do that through a small inverter as well.
+What else? when boat diesel generators run I want to maximise benefit while AC power is on, so I am also charging my various devices, but I also prefer to do that through a small inverter as well.

-There are many boat diesel generator manufacturer options that include Fischer Panda Generators, Onan Generators, Northern Lights, Mase Generators and Kohler Generators.
+There are many boat diesel generators manufacturers with options that include Fischer Panda Generators, Onan Generators, Northern Lights, Mase Generators and Kohler Generators.
 I will cover some of their innovative solutions.
 I would be happy to have any of them on my boat.

 If you maintain your boat diesel generator properly you should not have to many issues to worry about.
 But if your boat generator won t start then look at these solutions.
 If you layup during the winter then you should know how to winterize boat generator properly.
 Choose your boat diesel generator carefully.